NecipAkgz/fhevm-example-factory/docs/openzeppelin/vesting-wallet.md

 } from "@openzeppelin/confidential-contracts/interfaces/IERC7984.sol";

 /**
- * @notice Linear vesting wallet for ERC7984 tokens with fully encrypted amounts and schedules.
+ * @notice Time-locked vesting wallet with fully encrypted token amounts.
+ *         Implements linear vesting for ERC7984 confidential tokens.
+Vesting
+ *         schedule, amounts, and release calculations all happen on encrypted
+ *         values using FHE operations.
+Beneficiary can release vested tokens
+ *         over time without revealing the total allocation or vesting progress
+ *         to observers.

  * @dev Timeline: |--START--|---VESTING---|--END--| (0% → linear → 100%)
  *      All vesting calculations performed on encrypted values using FHE.